 Chapter 5

 Being born into the founding family of Nara Group wasn't something I chose.
 From the day I could walk, my future was already decided for me.
-Tutors came before I even knew how to ask questions.
+I was getting tutored before I even realized what I needed to learn.
 I learned to speak three languages before I lost my first tooth.
 I didn't get to play outside like other children.
-While they were at parks, I was in meetings, piano classes, etiquette lessons, and business workshops.
+While they spent their days at parks, I was attending meetings, piano lessons, etiquette classes, and business workshops.

 By the time I turned fourteen, I was already making reports for board members.
 At seventeen, I sat in financial meetings.
 Before I turned twenty-three, I had completed two degrees.
 When my father stepped down early due to illness, I took over the main group.
-I was twenty-five.
+I was twenty-five back then.

 No one ever asked what I wanted.
 What I liked.
 If I was tired.
 Or lonely.